What is a leg ulcer?

 Venous insufficiency refers to improper functioning of the one-way valves in the veins.
-Veins drain blood from the feet and lower legs uphill to the heart.
+Veins in the feet and lower legs drain blood uphill to the heart.
 Two mechanisms assist this uphill flow, the calf muscle pump which pushes blood towards the heart during exercise, and the one-way valves which prevent the flow of blood back downhill.
-There may be reflux through the valves, obstruction of the veins and/or impaired calf pumping action result in pooling of blood around the lower part of the leg to just below the ankle.
+Reflux through the valves, obstruction of the veins and/or impaired calf pumping action results in pooling of blood around the lower part of the leg to just below the ankle.
 The increased venous pressure causes fibrin deposits around the capillaries, which then act as a barrier to the flow of oxygen and nutrients to muscle and skin tissue.
-The death of tissue cells leads to the ulceration.
+The death of tissue cells leads to ulceration.

-More about differential diagnosis of leg ulcers ...
+See more about the differential diagnosis of leg ulcers.

 Certain conditions have been linked with the development of venous and arterial leg ulcers.

-Diabetic ulcer is more likely if diabetes is not well controlled by diet and/or medication.
-Ulceration is also more likely if there is poor care of the feet, badly fitting shoes and continued smoking.
+A diabetic ulcer is more likely if diabetes is not well controlled by diet and/or medication.
+Ulceration is also more likely if there is poor care of the feet, badly fitting shoes, and continued smoking.

 The features of venous and arterial ulcers differ somewhat.

-Diabetic ulcer has similar characteristics to arterial ulcer but is more notably located over pressure points such as heels, tips of toes, between toes or anywhere the bones may protrude and rub against bedsheets, socks or shoes.
-In response to pressure, the skin increases in thickness (callus) but with a minor injury this breaks down and ulcerates.
+A diabetic ulcer has similar characteristics to arterial ulcer but is more notably located over pressure points such as heels, tips of toes, between toes or anywhere the bones may protrude and rub against bed sheets, socks or shoes.
+In response to pressure, the skin increases in thickness (callus) but with a minor injury, this breaks down and ulcerates.